 3. In a bowl, add a cup of rice and the vinegar and stir.
 Let sit a few minutes.

-4. Top with 1/4 cup edamame, mango, carrots, cucumbers, red onion, and ginger.
+4. Top with 1/4 cup edamame, mango, carrots, eggplant, cucumbers, green onion, avocado, and ginger.
+Sprinkle with sesame seeds.
 Then add soy sauce to combine.